Connecting Permutation Equivariant Neural Networks and Partition Diagrams: Characterisation of Permutation Equivariant Linear Layer Functions

-Notice that the LHS of (\ref{blockbij}) is checking for an equality on the elements of $[n]$, whereas the RHS is separating the elements of $[2k]$ into blocks, hence there must be at most $n$ such blocks.
+We see that the LHS of (\ref{blockbij}) is checking for an equality on the elements of $[n]$, whereas the RHS is separating the elements of $[l+k]$ into blocks, hence there must be at most $n$ such blocks.